QueNerguy/WikiQuedia/content/I Notes/Differential Calulus/Second Order Ordinary Differential Equations.md

 [^credit2]: P. Dawkins, _Section 3.9 : Undetermined Coefficients_, 11-2022, US, [link](https://tutorial.math.lamar.edu/classes/de/undeterminedcoefficients.aspx).
 [^erm2]: The completely correct way to write this is <br>$$A_n t^n + A_{n-1}t^{n-1} + \dots + A_1t + A_0$$<br>I personally find this notation hard to read with the subscripts for $A$, so I prefer to just use letters instead, even though technically this way of writing is slightly less correct. %%(loser)%%

+[^ref]: You might recognize this term from linear algebra%%==LINKJE==%%.
+For more on the treatment of vector valued differential equations, see [here](Vector%20Valued%20Ordinary%20Differential%20Equations).